zoonoo/azure-docs.ko-kr/articles/security/azure-security-identity-management-best-practices.md

 <properties
-   pageTitle="Azure Identity Management 및 액세스 제어 보안 모범 사례 | Microsoft Azure" description="이 문서에서는 기본 제공 Azure 기능을 사용한 ID 관리 및 액세스 제어에 대한 몇 가지 모범 사례를 제공합니다." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Azure Identity Management and Access Control Security Best Practices | Microsoft Azure" description="This article provides a set of best practices for identity management and access control using built in Azure capabilities." services="security" documentationCenter="na" authors="YuriDio"